gkopacz/CyberSec-HomeLab/Day03-Active-Directory-Core-Deployment/README.md

 ![AD_User](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/AD-VM/WinSrv-ad-newuser.png)

 > 🔐 I will enforce password expiration and other authentication policies via Group Policy in Day 04.
 For now, I'm disabling expiration to keep testing consistent and simple.

+## ✅ Day 03 Recap

+- Deployed a Windows Server 2019 VM (Gen 2) to act as the **Domain Controller**
+- Installed and configured **Active Directory Domain Services (AD DS)**
+- Promoted the server to **`adlab.local`** domain controller with DNS and DHCP roles
+- Assigned a static IP to the DC and configured **DNS forwarders** to pfSense
+- Deployed and configured **DHCP scope** for the AD subnet (`10.0.3.100–200`)
+- Installed and configured **Active Directory Certificate Services** (Enterprise Root CA)

+## 🔜 Next Step

+On [Day 04](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/Day04-Domain-Join-GPO), I’ll finalize the domain join process for Windows clients and implement core Group Policy Objects (GPOs) to enforce authentication policies and prepare the environment for centralized log collection and detection engineering.